tiersept/lemp-stack-skeleton/README.md

 # lemp-stack-skeleton
 Roots based Wordpress skeleton

-Filled with all the goodness to get yoself started locally and easy ass remote deploys.
+Filled with all the goodness to get yoself started locally and easy remote deploys.

 ## Versions